Handling A Houston Car Accident Case With Amica

 Before attempting to claim compensation for an insurance company like Amica, it is first necessary to figure out the full extent of your damages.
 Failing to do so is likely to leave you paying for some of your expenses out of your own pocket.

-The attorneys here at Brian White & Associates have been helping Houstonians recover compensation after car accidents for many years.
+The attorneys here at Attorney Brian White Personal Injury Lawyers have been helping Houstonians recover compensation after car accidents for many years.
 As such, we fully understand how to evaluate the cost of medical treatment, vehicle repairs, and other expenses.
 When you hire us, we will immediately analyze your case and provide you with a detailed estimate of your damages.

 File Paperwork on Your Behalf